luizhtss/smash-soda-zombie/README.md

 - This is a fork of [MickeyUK/SmashSoda](https://github.com/Smash-Soda-Team/smash-soda)
 - Always download Smash Soda from this repository.
 Do not trust third party links.
 - Close parsec before open Smash Soda Zombie.
 Certify in bar task that parsec is not running.
+- You need this [script](https://github.com/luizhtss/ps-soda-auth) to authenticate your parsec account.

 # Known issues
 - When your host lobby for the first time (only once) the first guest to join will be kicked out of the lobby.
 This only happens once, after that everything works fine.